 The participants should choose one of these six categories: energy efficiency, green buildings, renewable energy, waste beneficiation, water efficiency and green transportation, that best fits their start-up idea.

-The prerequisite is that the technology innovation should support mitigation and adaptation of greenhouse gas (GHG) emissions through, energy efficiency, renewable energy, waste beneficiation, water efficiency, green buildings and transportation directly or indirectly.
-The technology development must be at proof of concept stage up to pre-commercialisation.
+The prerequisite is that the technology innovation should support mitigation and adaptation of greenhouse gas (GHG) emissions directly or indirectly.
+The technology development must be from proof of concept stage to pre-commercialisation.

 The Energy Efficiency category includes technologies that enable us to save energy in industrial processes, commercial applications as well as at home.
 Saving energy reduces greenhouse gas emissions and has also a positive impact on expenditures on energy.
 Examples include advanced light sources and controls, smart/ user-friendly energy management systems, energy-efficient water heaters and other appliances, high-efficiency industrial process systems, energy efficient technologies for construction, motors, pumps, and advanced heat sensor and cooling systems.